Possible Fake Norco Causing Overdoses in California

 “The lab was able to identify the pills as containing fentanyl instead.
 This indicates that they are really fentanyl pills (street drugs – counterfeit) that have been made to look like Norco,” said the Sacramento County Department of Health and Human Services.

 Fentanyl, also a Opioid can be lethal in large doses.
 It may be up to 50 times more potent than heroin.
-Far more dangerous than Opioiods.
-It also can be up to 100 times more potent than morphine, according to the DEA.
+Fentanyl can be far more dangerous than Opioiods and are mixed with other substances to create Fake Norcos.
+Fentanyl also can be up to 100 times more potent than morphine, according to the DEA.

-The regulation of street drugs is almost never adequate.
+The truth of the matter is that the regulation of street drugs is almost never adequate.

 Symptoms of Opioid or Tylenol Overdoses